 All of my recommendations are released no longer than a year because I feel that generally, the newer the model, and technology advances, the better the action camera is for its price, ie. bang for the buck.

-I hope you’ve managed to pick an action cam and give you better insight on the best action cameras that suits your budget and needs the best by now!
+I hope you’ve got a better insight into the best action cameras that suits your budget and needs the best by now!

-If you’re still unsure of which action cam to choose or think we’ve missed something that deserves to be on this list, please feel free to drop a comment down below!
+If you’re still unsure of anything or think we’ve missed out on anything, please feel free to drop a comment down below!